Adult Personal Flotation Devices (PFDs)

 Spare Oars/Paddles

-One spare oar for each raft or dory, one spare paddle for every paddle raft, and one spare paddle for every three kayaks, canoes, or standup paddlers must be carried.
-Paddles designed to be strapped to or worn on the hands meet this requirement.
-If there are fewer than three kayaks or canoes as part of the trip, one extra paddle is required.
-Spare paddles and life jackets for canoes, kayaks, and standup paddlers may be carried on a support boat.
+One spare oar for each raft or dory, one spare paddle for each paddle raft, and one spare paddle for every three small craft must be carried (paddles designed to be strapped to or worn on the hands meet this requirement).
+If there are fewer than three kayaks or canoes as part of the trip, on extra paddle is required.
+Spare oars/paddles for small craft may be carried by a support boat.

 First Aid Kits

-First aid kits - One major first aid kit for the entire group and one basic first aid kit for each boat on the trip must be carried.
-A major first aid kit should include supplies for treating medical emergencies and traumatic injuries, including gloves, facial barrier (for rescue breathing), splinting material, trauma dressings, etc. A minor first aid kit should include supplies for treating minor wounds and injuries.
+First aid kits - One major first aid kit for the entire group must be included, in addition to one basic first aid kit for each large craft on the trip.
+A major first aid kit should include supplies for treating medical emergencies and traumatic injuries (gloves, facial barrier, splinting material, trauma dressings, etc.).
+A minor first aid kit should include supplies for treating minor wounds and injuries.

 Toilet Containers